koshimazaki/AI-Utils/README.md

 # 3. image2image Init

-This Python script is designed for generating initial images for animations and blending them together, leveraging a local server API.
-It operates within a structured workflow that involves selecting source images, invoking an image-to-image API, and systematically storing the output along with configuration details.
-Here's a structured overview:
+This Python script is designed for generating images, including initial images for animations and blending them together, using a local server API.
+It follows a structured workflow to select source images, call an image-to-image API, and save the results along with configuration details.

+Workflow Overview:

-- Initial Setup: It initializes by setting up a server URL and output directory, ensuring the latter's existence.
+- Initial Setup: Sets up the server URL and output directory.
-- Batch Management: Implements functionality to determine the next batch number for organizing outputs, enhancing scalability and organization.
+- Batch Management: Determines the next batch number for organizing outputs.
-- Image Processing: Utilizes a series of functions to encode images to Base64 for API transmission, decode API responses, and save both images and their settings in a specified directory structure.
-This approach facilitates traceability and reproducibility.
+- Image Processing: Encodes images to Base64 for API transmission, decodes API responses, and saves images and settings in a specified directory.
-- API Interaction: Central to its functionality is the call_api method, which handles communication with a specified image-to-image API endpoint.
-This method sends a payload containing the initial image (in Base64 format) and parameters dictating the transformation characteristics.
+- API Interaction: Uses the call_api method to communicate with the image-to-image API, sending a payload with the initial image and transformation parameters.
-- Dynamic Parameterization: The script supports dynamic input for transformation parameters, such as prompts, denoising strength, model specifications, and image dimensions.
-This flexibility allows for a wide range of creative outputs based on the source material.
+- Dynamic Parameterization: Supports dynamic input for transformation parameters, such as prompts, denoising strength, model specifications, and image dimensions.
-- Iterative Processing: Iterates through a directory of source images, applying the transformation to each and incrementally saving the results.
-It ensures each image is processed and stored with a unique identifier, alongside a JSON file capturing the settings used for generation.
+- Iterative Processing: Processes and saves each image from the source directory with a unique identifier and JSON file containing the generation settings.
-- Efficiency and Traceability: By printing progress messages and systematically organizing outputs, the script ensures efficiency in processing and ease in tracing outputs back to their source images and settings.
+- Efficiency and Traceability: Prints progress messages and organizes outputs for easy tracing back to source images and settings.

-In essence, this script is a comprehensive tool for automated generation and blending of images for animation projects, optimized for ease of use, scalability, and creative flexibility.
-It's akin to a modular system that accepts varied input, applies complex transformations via API interaction, and outputs a structured collection of transformed images ready for further use in animation workflows.
+In essence, this script is a comprehensive tool for automated image generation, useful for both general image creation and animation projects.
+It is optimized for ease of use, scalability, and creative flexibility.

 # 4. Generate